nevenc/spring-ai-workshop/workshop/content/02-running-the-lab/index.md

 session: 2
 ```

+#### Execute a Simple Chat Query

-#### Run a simple chat query
+After the application has started successfully, we can run a simple chat query.

-Let's run a simple chat query.
-Please go ahead and execute the following command in the terminal to invoke a call to LLM.
+Please go ahead and execute the following command in the terminal to invoke a call to the LLM.
 ```execute
 http localhost:8080/chat/simple
 ```